Live examples of Cloakist in use

 Coffee Roasters At Pitt

-Coffee Roasters At Pitt created a simple Adobe Spark page to advertise their 13 locations across the Pittsburgh University campus.
+Coffee Roasters At Pitt created a simple Adobe Express (previously Spark) page to advertise their 13 locations across the Pittsburgh University campus.
 Cloakist lets them put this Adobe Spark page at their own domain.

 Joe Versus Churn

 SaaS analyst Joe created a blog on Substack, but wanted it to live at his own site (joeversuschurn.com).
 Cloakist did this for him, and also let him add a layer of branding so his blog wouldn't just look like any other Substack.